Esri/arcgis-maps-sdk-swift-toolkit/Documentation/OverviewMap/README.md

 ### Basic usage for overlaying a `MapView`

-Note that for `MapView`s, you need to provide the `OverviewMap` both a viewpoint and visibleArea.
+Note that for a `MapView`, you need to provide the `OverviewMap` both a viewpoint and a polygon representing the visible area.

 ```swift
 let map = Map(basemapStyle: .arcGISImagery)